terabitbaci/capstone-lego-inventory/README.md

 with view-filtering, action options, and each inventory item clickable so I can confirm the item was added to my inventory, and to view my inventory

+// also

+as a logged-in user (code)
+I want to mark (toggle) a set/MOC/parts as in-use (part of a permanent build) so I can view what is left in my inventory, and have an accurate list of parts available for a build

 // view details of an item (new wireframe) as a logged-in user (api)
 I want to access the details of any item in my inventory so I can view photos and information on the item

-as a logged-in user (code)
-I want to mark a set/MOC/parts as in-use (part of a permanent build) so I can see what is left in my inventory

-as a logged-in user (code) (unclick perm build checkboxes) I want to fold my in-use set/MOC/parts back into my inventory so I can see them in my list of sets/parts available for a build

 as a logged-in user (api)
 // https://rebrickable.com/api/v3/swagger/?key=4f8845c5d9212c179c08fe6f0e0d2d0c#!/lego/lego_parts_list